Pope Caius: Legacy

-Depiction of the alleged martyrdom of Pope Caius by Lorenzo Monaco.
+Depiction of the martyrdom of Pope Caius by Lorenzo Monaco.
 It was originally part of the altarpiece of the church of San Gaggio in Florence.

 Caius is mentioned in the fourth-century Depositio Episcoporum (therefore not as a martyr): X kl maii Caii in Callisti.

 Caius' tomb, with the original epitaph, was discovered in the catacomb of Callixtus and in it the ring with which he used to seal his letters (see Arringhi, Roma subterr., 1. iv. c. xlviii. p.
 426).
-In 1631, his alleged residence in Rome was turned into a church.
+In 1631, his residence in Rome was turned into a church.
 However, it was demolished in 1880 to make room for the Ministry of War, on the Via XX Settembre, and his relics were transferred to the chapel of the Barberini family.

 Saint Caius's feast day is celebrated on 22 April, as is that of Pope Soter.
 They are celebrated jointly in the Tridentine calendar and in the successive versions of the General Roman Calendar until that of 1969, since when they are omitted.
 Both are mentioned under 22 April in the Roman Martyrology, the official list of recognized saints.
 The entry for Saint Caius is as follows: "At Rome, in the cemetery of Callistus on the Via Appia, the burial of Saint Caius, Pope, who, fleeing from the persecution of Diocletian, died as a confessor of the faith."

 Saint Caius is portrayed in art wearing the papal tiara with Saint Nereus.
 He is venerated in Dalmatia and Venice.
 In Florence, the church of San Gaggio on the via Senese was dedicated to him; the term Gaggio is a corruption of the name Cajo.
 In 2003, plans were put into effect to turn it into residential council housing.